atk4/report/README.md

 This extension for Agile Data implements advanced reporting capabilities:

 -   Aggregate models.
-Provite grouping of existing model.
+Provide grouping of existing model.
 -   Union models.
 Combine one or multiple models.

+**IMPORTANT - This repository is discontinued and functionality of Aggregate and Union models will be moved to https://github.com/atk4/data starting from version 2.3.0**

 ## Installation and Usage